blangel/ply/docs/ProjectSetup.md

 * __name__ - will default to be the name of the project directory.
 The _name_ is analogous to _artifactId_ in __maven__.
 * __version__ - will default to be `1.0`.

-So issueing the following sequence of commands:
+So issuing the following sequence of commands:

      $ mkdir electric-chilly
      $ cd electric-chilly/